 You will not do anything that threatens The British Inspiration Trust’s reputation or name.
 If you do, The British Inspiration Trust has the right to ask you to stop your fundraising activity immediately.

-Your BRIT 2021 Challenge fund-raising activity in aid of BRIT and our Charity Partners.
+Your BRIT Challenge fund-raising activity in aid of BRIT and the second charity of your choice.

 Where representatives of universities, colleges, specialist colleges or Students' Unions have registered for the BRITChallenge on behalf of their organisation, they represent and warrant that they have full authority to register on their behalf.
 By registering, they are informing BRIT that they are coordinating their BRIT Challenge fundraising activity in aid of BRIT and the second charity of their choice.

 We are not responsible for organising your BRIT Challenge fund-raising activity.
 It is your responsibility to do this in conjunction with your team members and the organisation (university, college, specialist college or Students' Union) you belong to.

 You are participating in your BRIT Challenge fundraising activity entirely at your own risk.

 Before registering a team or fundraising as a participant, key points you must read and understand are;